Khordha

-Khordha is a town and a municipality area in Khordha district in the Indian state of Odisha.
+Khordha is a city and a Municipality area in Khordha District in the Indian state of Odisha.
 Bhubaneswar, is the capital of Odisha located within the Khordha district and is only 25 km from Khordha town.
-Odisha State Highway 1 and National Highway 16 runs via this town.
+Odisha State Highway 1 and National Highway 16 run via this town.

 Geography

 Khordha is located at 20.18°N 85.62°E. It has an average elevation of 75 m.
 Area of the district is 2,888 square kilometers (1,115 square miles).
 From climatological point of view, the average annual precipitation over the district is about 1,200–1,400 mm.
 Moderate temperature prevails over the area throughout the year barring the summer season (March–June), where the maximum temperature even exceeds 45 °C. The average minimum temperature over the district is 9.6 °C.